MicrosoftDocs/security/zero-trust/isv/secure-hybrid-access.md

 The solution will include three key authentication flows that support the following scenarios:

-1. The customer's IT Administrator signs in with single sign-on (SSO) to administer your solution.
+1. The customer's IT administrator signs in with single sign-on (SSO) to administer your solution.
-2. The customer's IT Administrator uses your solution to integrate applications with Azure AD via Microsoft Graph.
+2. The customer's IT administrator uses your solution to integrate applications with Azure AD via Microsoft Graph.
 3. End-users sign into legacy applications secured by your solution and Azure AD.

-### Your customer's IT Administrator performs single sign-on to your solution
+### Your customer's IT administrator performs single sign-on to your solution

-Your solution can use either SAML or OIDC for single sign-on (SSO) when the customer's IT Administrator signs in.
-Either way, it is recommended that the IT Administrator can sign in to your solution using their Azure AD credentials, which enables them a seamless experience and allows them to leverage the existing security controls they already have in place.
+Your solution can use either SAML or OIDC for single sign-on (SSO) when the customer's IT administrator signs in.
+Either way, it is recommended that the IT administrator can sign in to your solution using their Azure AD credentials, which enables them a seamless experience and allows them to leverage the existing security controls they already have in place.
 This will require that your solution be integrated with Azure AD for Single Sign-On using either SAML or OIDC.

-1. The IT Administrator wants to sign-in to your solution with their Azure AD credentials.
+1. The IT administrator wants to sign-in to your solution with their Azure AD credentials.
 1. Your solution will redirect them to Azure AD either with a SAML or OIDC sign in request.
-1. Azure AD will authenticate the IT Administrator and then send them back to your solution with either a SAML token or JSON Web Token (JWT) in tow to be authorized within your solution
+1. Azure AD will authenticate the IT administrator and then send them back to your solution with either a SAML token or JSON Web Token (JWT) in tow to be authorized within your solution

 :::image type="content" source="../media/admin-flow.png" alt-text="Diagram of the IT administrator being redirected by the solution to Azure AD to log in, and then being redirected by Azure AD back to the solution with a SAML token or JWT." lightbox="../media/admin-flow.png":::

-### The IT Administrator integrates applications with Azure AD using your solution
+### The IT administrator integrates applications with Azure AD using your solution

-The second leg of the IT Administrator journey will be to integrate applications with Azure AD by using your solution.
+The second leg of the IT administrator journey will be to integrate applications with Azure AD by using your solution.
 To do this, your solution will use Microsoft Graph to create application registrations and Azure AD Conditional Access policies.

 Here is a summary and diagram of this user authentication flow:

-1. The IT Administrator wants to sign-in to your solution with their Azure AD credentials.
+1. The IT administrator wants to sign-in to your solution with their Azure AD credentials.
 1. Your solution will redirect them to Azure AD either with a SAML or OIDC sign in request.
-1. Azure AD will authenticate the IT Administrator and then send them back to your solution with either a SAML token or JSON Web Token (JWT) in tow to be authorized within your solution.
+1. Azure AD will authenticate the IT administrator and then send them back to your solution with either a SAML token or JSON Web Token (JWT) in tow to be authorized within your solution.
-1. When an IT Administrator wants to integrate one of their applications with Azure AD, rather than having to go to the Azure AD portal, your solution will call the Microsoft Graph with their existing JSON web token (JWT) to register those applications or apply Azure AD Conditional Access policies to them.
+1. When an IT administrator wants to integrate one of their applications with Azure AD, rather than having to go to the Azure AD portal, your solution will call the Microsoft Graph with their existing JSON web token (JWT) to register those applications or apply Azure AD Conditional Access policies to them.

 :::image type="content" source="../media/registration-flow.png" alt-text="Diagram of the IT administrator being redirected by the solution to Azure AD to log in,  then being redirected by Azure AD back to the solution with a SAML token or JWT, and finally the solution making a call to Microsoft Graph with the JWT." lightbox="../media/registration-flow.png":::